EvanChengDesign/reading-notes/README.md

 ## Personal Introduction

 My name is Evan Cheng, I am a creative designer with a focus in graphic design and photography.
-Prior to starting my software development journey, I was a public affairs specialist and combat camerman in the US Army.
+Prior to starting my software development journey, I was a public affairs specialist and combat cameraman in the US Army.

 ## Table of Contents